-The entire population is segmented according to the DCF requirement (Supra region, Fishing technique, Length class) and each segment stratified into 7 groups on economic size.
-Group 0 (inactive) and 1 (revenue below threshold) are treated separately, as there are no accounts to be collected for these units.
 For group 2 to 6, the commercially active vessels (about 550 production units), a sample of 275 accounts are collected on a voluntary basis.
 The sample is not stocastically drawn from the stratified publication, because most the bigger companies have great variation in economic terms which makes it difficult to represent them by other companies.
 We get a better sample by using a panel which consists of the 100 biggest production units plus a representativ sample of the rest of the population.
 About 10 per cent of the sample is renewed each year.

-The large sample, about half of the units in the population over the threshold, covers more than 80% of the total revenue, which means that estimation of cost etc. is limited to less than 20% of the production.
-For instance for the year 2015 the 277 accounts in the sample had a total revenue of 380 Mio Euro, which was 84 per cent of the total value of landings for Danish fishery in 2015.
+The large sample, about half of the units in the population over the threshold, covers more than 85% of the total revenue, which means that estimation of cost etc. is limited to less than 15% of the production.